 Each summer, the musical year culminates in an orchestral and ensemble performance at the Upper’s Performing Arts Centre for all year groups.

 In pupils’ final year, we dedicate a portion of the curriculum in two terms to all the aspects of a musical production which is performed by all Year 6 pupils.

 We encourage pupils to learn an instrument.
 More than 200 – two in three – pupils take advantage of tuition at school, delivered by a team of well-qualified and enthusiastic musicians, on strings, woodwind, brass, percussion, piano, recorder and singing.
 Pupils are entered for Associated Board and Guildhall examinations when appropriate.

 A string orchestra, wind band, swing band, three choirs and a wide variety of chamber music groups provide opportunities for group music-making.
 In total there are more than 30 musical groups in operation.

 At The Perse we share our music to bring pleasure to and inspire others.
 Upper soloists and ensembles visit the Prep and Prep groups perform at the Pelican.
-Regular informal concerts, Form Concerts, end of term events and the annual concert held in the University of Cambridge Concert Hall provide numerous opportunities for pupils to perform in public.
+Regular informal concerts, Form Concerts, end of term events and the annual concert held at the Upper’s Performing Arts Centre provide numerous opportunities for pupils to perform in public.